|

-choosing which prepaid wireless provider to choose.
-Consider
+choosing which prepaid wireless provider you end up choosing.

-the type of phone (often referred to as handset) is one of the most
+the type of phone (often referred to as a handset) is one of the most

-important factors in carrier and plan selection.
-So as you
+important factors in selecting a wireless carrier and a plan.

 consider